Scalable resolvent analysis for three-dimensional flows: Test cases

 To validate our three-dimensional results, we also perform a axisymmetric resolvent analysis of the same jet for a set of azimuthal wavenumbers in which the symmetry in the azimuthal direction is exploited.
 The mean flow is obtained on the symmetry plane with cylindrical coordinates $(x, r)$.
 The axisymmetric state

 is characterized by the pair $(m, \omega)$, where $m$ denotes azimuthal wavenumber.
-The domain of interest for resolvent analysis is $x \times r \in [0, 20]\times[0, 4]$ surrounded by a sponge region which is spatially discretized using fourth-order summation by parts finite differences \citep{MattssonNordstrom04} with $400 \times 100$ grid points in the streamwise and radial directions, respectively.
-A grid-convergence study verifies the relative error between gains with this mesh and twice the number of grid points is less than 1-10\% for $0 \le St \le 1$.
+The domain of interest for resolvent analysis is $x \times r \in [0, 20] \times [0, 4]$, which captures the core flow region while being surrounded by a sponge layer to minimize boundary reflections.
+The boundary conditions in the sponge region are designed to absorb outgoing waves effectively, reducing reflections and numerical artifacts \citep{Mani12, Schmidtetal17}.
+The domain is discretized using fourth-order summation-by-parts finite differences \citep{MattssonNordstrom04} with a $400 \times 100$ grid in the streamwise $x$ and radial $r$ directions, respectively.
+To improve accuracy, the grid resolution is higher in the core region where the primary flow features are concentrated.
+Note that we employed SBP differentiation operators but not an SAT implementation of the boundary conditions.
+However, this choice has minimal impact on our results due to the sponge region and Dirichlet boundary conditions, which mitigates the influence of boundary conditions \citep{Abgralletal20}.
+Similar to the three-dimensional case, a non-uniform grid setup is employed with a higher resolution in the core region.
+A grid-convergence study verifies the relative error between gains with this mesh and twice the number of grid points is less than 1\% for $0 \leq St \leq 0.7$ and less than 10\% for $0.7 < St \leq 1$.
+The larger errors at higher frequencies is due to small structures and could be eliminated by refining the mesh.
+However, we wish to keep the total size of the system as small as possible to keep the cost of the RSVD-LU algorithm manageable for comparison with our algorithm.
 The remaining parameters are kept the same as in the three-dimensional discretization of the jet.

 Figure \ref{fig:gains_2D} shows the gains (squared singular values) for $m = 0, 1, 2, 3$.
-The dominant mechanisms for each wavenumber are analyzed in detail in \citet{Schmidtetal17} and \citet{Pickeringetal21}.
+The dominant mechanisms for each wavenumber are analyzed in detail in \citet{Schmidtetal18} and \citet{Pickeringetal21}.
 The optimal mode when $m = 0, St \ge 0.2$ corresponds to Kelvin-Helmholtz (KH) instability.
 At $m = 0$, the KH modes are overtaken by Orr-type modes for $St < 0.2$.
 At $m > 0$, streaks become the dominant response and continue to prevail as the primary instability at low frequencies $St \rightarrow 0$.
+Orr-type modes are characterized by perturbation structures that are initially oriented at an angle against the mean shear, leading to energy amplification through algebraic growth.
+These structures are subsequently reoriented along the direction of the mean shear as they evolve downstream.
+The resulting perturbation shape is distinctly tilted, with upstream portions leaning against the shear and downstream portions aligned with it, reflecting the interplay between shear-induced tilting and growth, as shown in the work of \citet{Pickeringetal20}.
 The KH modes remain the most amplified response for the higher $St$-range when $m > 0$, causing the large separation between the leading mode and suboptimal modes.

 Similar gain trends are found in \citet{Schmidtetal18} and \citet{Pickeringetal20} for the same wavenumbers demonstrating the robustness of the outcome even though the computational domains, $Re$, state vector, sponge regions, and boundary conditions are slightly different.
 The gains and corresponding modes of the axisymmetric jet are used as a baseline for comparison to the three-dimensional jet.